 We were joined in this webinar by Amanda Mitten and Dionna Weixel, who work within the Center on Child Abuse and Neglect (CCAN) of the University of Oklahoma Health Sciences Center.
 Amanda is a Licensed Professional Counselor and Dionna is a Licensed Marriage and Family Therapist, wherein they both provide their expertise in working with children and families affected by problematic sexual behavior and trauma.

-Looking back at this webinar, we wanted to share some of the highlights from this session particularly beneficial for service providers working with children and families.
+We wanted to share some of the highlights from this session that are beneficial for service providers working with children and families.

 - This webinar began with a scenario of working with a family who historically disengages from clinical services and does not usually follow clinician recommendations.
 They then asked the question “how would you react if you were told your child exhibited a problematic sexual behavior or PSB?”